-Strings (violin, cello, harp, dulcimer).
+Strings (violin, cello, harp, dulcimer, etc.).
 Lingering.
-If you cast a non-instantaneous spell and stop concentrating or channeling it, it lingers for 1d4 rounds after you stop concentrating or channeling.
-This cannot exceed the maximum duration of the spell, but can allow you to effectively maintain multiple auras or concentration spells.
+Your last shout lingers for 1d4 rounds after you stop maintaining it.
+This cannot exceed the maximum duration of the spell or shout (if any), but can allow you to effectively maintain multiple shouts.

-Woodwinds (flutes, clarinet, ocarina).
+Woodwinds (flutes, clarinet, ocarina, etc.).
 Synthesized.
-If you cast a spell that provides a bonus to a roll or advantage to it, the targets gain a further +1 bonus to the roll.
+Shouts that provide numerical bonuses increase the bonus by +1.

 Slayer’s Counter